Grants and Assistance:

 The specifications for the revised system hold that all tournaments for those ages 9-10 be played on 60-foot courts using orange low-compression tennis balls and regulation nets or, for those more experienced and more skilled players, on 78-foot courts with green lower-compression balls.
 Tournaments for those 8-and-under are to be played on 36-foot courts using red foam balls and nets at a height of 2 feet, 9 inches.

 Do colleges allow blended lines on their courts?

 Yes.
 The ITA (Intercollegiate Tennis Association, the governing body of men’s and women’s collegiate tennis) Division I Operating committee has taken the lead in revising this regulation and in embracing 36’ and 60’ tennis.

 Approved on 5/24/2010, the revised ITA Court Regulation states, "The playing surface shall be of hard court construction, designed specifically for tennis, and coated with a recognized tennis surface.
 The only lines on the playing surface shall be standard tennis court lines, including USTA approved 36’ and 60’ blended lines within the same color family as the interior court."

 Are courts with blended lines authorized for professional play?

-Currently, courts with permanent 10 and Under Tennis lines and standard line markings (sometimes referred to as "blended lines"), are not authorized for professional play unless approved in advance by the USTA.
-Courts with permanent blended lines may be used as practice courts only.
-This should be a factor when considering how many courts are dedicated to permanent line markings.
+Currently, courts with permanent blended lines and standard line markings are authorized for professional play by the ITF for both Men's and Women's $15,000 and $25,000 events.
+However, ITF Women's $60,000, $80,000 and $100,000, as well as ATP Challengers, are not allowed to have blended lines.
+Courts with permanent blended lines may be used as practice courts only at these events.
 To host a USTA Pro Circuit event, you must maintain an adequate number of match play courts according to the draw size of the event.